smaht-dac/smaht-pipeline-utils/docs/pipeline_utils.rst

     - Validate YAML objects against schemas.
 Turn off DEPLOY | UPDATE action
   * - *-\-sentieon-server*
     - Address for Sentieon license server
+  * - *-\-version-file*
+    - Path to VERSION file to use.
+This will override the version for all the repositories
   * -
     -